Active colloid with externally induced periodic bipolar motility and its cooperative motion: Multi-particle behavior

 \subsection{Comparison between isolated and clustering particles}

 As we have seen, particles show similar short-time reciprocating motion and long-time persistent motion, regardless of whether they form a cluster or not.
-To inspect similarities and dissimilarities between isolated particles and clustering particles, we measured the MSDs for isolated particles as well as particles forming the doublet and the triplet studied in the previous subsections (Fig.~\ref{fig:comparison}a).
+We discuss similarities and dissimilarities between isolated particles and clustering particles here.
+First, let us see the MSDs for isolated particles as well as the centroids of the doublets and triplets as already shown in \figref{fig:clustering}c.
 While all these results show oscillations in the short-time region and superdiffusion in a relatively long time region, we also notice a few differences.
 First, the oscillations in the short-time region are more prominent for the triplet, then for the doublet, and least prominent for the isolated particles.
 This suggests that the particle interaction contributes to the larger amplitude of the reciprocating motion.
-Moreover, the time region showing the superdiffusive exponent is shorter for the triplet, then for the doublet, compared with the isolated particles.
+Moreover, the time region showing the superdiffusive exponent is shorter for the clusters than for the isolated particles.
 This is presumably because of a binding effect of the clusters.